schemathesis/schemathesis/docs/graphql.rst

     def test(case):
         case.call_and_validate()

-This test will load GraphQL schema from ``https://bahnql.herokuapp.com/graphql``, generate queries for it, send them to the server, and verify responses.
+This test will load GraphQL schema from ``https://bahnql.herokuapp.com/graphql``, generate queries and mutations for it, send them to the server, and verify responses.

 Or via CLI: